(and About Susan Thixton, the Caped Crusader for Safe Pet Food)

 I couldn’t believe what my veterinarian, Dr. Bruce Catlett, was telling me.
 This dog food was the number one pet food in the U.S.; it was a ‘trusted’ company.
 What I did next, changed me forever.

 Dr. Catlett told me that these chemical preservatives were (and still are) added to pet foods to extend their ‘shelf life’; to keep them fresh for longer periods of time for retail purposes.
-I called the pet food company; I asked them what the shelf life was on this food.
-I’ll never forget it – they told me the shelf life was “25 years”.
+In 1991 I made my first phone call to a pet food company; I asked them what the shelf life was on this food.
+I’ll never forget it – they proudly told me the dog food would “stay fresh for 25 years”.
 That’s more than three times as long as my dog lived.

 The chemical that killed Sam – was ethoxyquin; it is still commonly used in many dog foods, cat foods, and pet treats.
 The pet food company that killed her, is still one of the top pet food companies; although they no longer use ethoxyquin in their foods, they use many disease causing ingredients including dangerous chemicals.